 - 3 rice-cups (540 ml) short grain white rice, rinsed and drained

 - 2 1/2 cups (600 ml) water

-- Rinse 3 rice cups (540 ml) of short grain rice in a bowl and drain through a fine-mesh sieve.
+1. Rinse 3 rice-cups (540 ml) of short grain rice in a bowl and drain through a fine-mesh sieve.

-- Place both lids so that the holes of the lids are positioned perpendicular to each other (see the picture on the right).
+Place both lids of Kamado-san so that the holes of the lids are positioned perpendicular to each other (see the illustrated picture above).

-- Set “Kamado-san” on the gas stove top and turn the heat to medium-high (medium-heat for the professional use high calorie burner).
+3. Set Kamado-san on the gas stove top and turn the heat to medium-high (medium-heat for the professional use high calorie burner).
 Cook for 13 - 15 minutes.
 The steam should start puffing a couple of minutes before the rice is cooked.

 - If you want the crust in the bottom, you can cook for extra 1 - 2 minutes.

 - General recommended ratio of short grain white rice to water is 9:10.
 For each 1 rice cup (180 ml) of rice, the suggested water amount is 200 ml.
 Adjust the ratio according to your preference (For new crop rice with higher moisture, the ratio can be close to 1:1).